Dwarkesh-99/Todo-List-App/README.md

 ## Live Demo

-Check out the live demo of Todo: [Todo App Live Demo](https://codepen.io/Dwarkesh/full/vYbQzEd)
+Check out the live demo of Todo: <a href="https://codepen.io/Dwarkesh/full/vYbQzEd" target="_blank">Todo App Live Demo</a>

 Feel free to explore the features and functionalities of Todo app.
 Your feedback is highly appreciated!